KushagraKumarSinha/tool_calling_reference_code/README.md

-  Code sample for Tool Calling uisng OpenAI api
+  Code sample for Tool Calling using OpenAI api